 4. Burbank Animal Shelter

 Burbank Animal Shelter is located in Burbank, California, and has been a haven for animals since 1950.
-They provide shelter to dogs, cats, and other pets like pocket birds, hamsters, and reptiles.
+They provide shelter to dogs, cats, and other pets such as birds, hamsters, and reptiles.
 Burbank Animal Shelter has a breed notification request that you can fill out to let the shelter know you are specifically looking for Shiba Inu.

 It is a quick and simple way to cut down your search time and be notified as soon as a Shiba Inu dog enters the shelter.
 If you are interested in adopting from Burbank Animal Shelter, the first step is to browse the available dogs.
 For more information on the adoption process, you can contact the shelter.